Aethylred/dynaguppy/README.md

 As Dynaguppy uses `librarian-puppet` to manage modules, most of the module subdirectories are ignored by Git, the exceptions are the `role` and the `profile` subdirectories.

 The use of roles and profiles in Dynaguppy is based on the [presentation and examples](https://github.com/hunner/roles_and_profiles) by [Hunter Haugen](https://github.com/hunner) at [PuppetConf 2013](http://puppetconf.com/), which is in turn was based on a [similar presentation](http://www.slideshare.net/PuppetLabs/roles-talk) given by Craig Dunn at [Puppet Camp Stockholm 2013](http://puppetlabs.com/community/puppet-camp#previous).

+# Git Hook Scripts

+The git hook scripts used in Dynaguppy are maintained on their own [githb repository](https://github.com/Aethylred/puppet-helpers) and are derived from these [puppet helper hook scripts](https://gitorious.org/puppet-helpers/puppet-helpers).
+These hook scripts have two parts.

+## `update`

+The `update` hook scripts process pushes to the Puppet manifest repository set up on the Gitlab server.
+The script rejects commits if:

+* puppet files (`*.pp`) in the commit fails Puppet syntax validation
+* Ruby files (`*.rb`) in the commit fails Ruby syntax validation
+* ERB templates (`*.erb`) in the commit fails Ruby syntax validation

+## `post-receive`

+The `post-receive` script has the git user SSH on the Gitlab server SSH to the puppetmaster and update, create, or delete puppet environment directories that match the git branch that was pushed to the repository.
+Dynaguppy is sets these user accounts up so they have the appropriate SSH access to each other.
+The master branch is mapped to the production environment, so the production branch is reserved and is not pushed to the puppetmaster.

 # Upgrading Ruby